Deception of Zeus: Literary issues

 The peculiarities of this episode were already being discussed in Antiquity.
 Even early commentators were shocked by the storyline and its implications for the morality of the gods.
 An expression of this moral criticism is found in Plato's Republic.

 Later, as it became fashionable to question whether certain passages of the known text of the Iliad were really composed by Homer (see Homeric scholarship), the genuineness of the "Deception of Zeus" was doubted.
 Albrecht Dihle listed the linguistic features unique to this section and "found so many deviations from the normal traditional use of Homeric formulas that he concluded that this section of the Iliad could not belong to the phase of oral tradition but was a written composition."
 Richard Janko, by contrast, describes the episode as "a bold, brilliant, graceful, sensuous, and above all amusing virtuoso performance, wherein Homer parades his mastery of the other types of epic composition in his repertoire".
 The debate on this issue is not yet settled.

 Walter Burkert found that the passage "shows divinity in a naturalistic, cosmic setting which is not otherwise a feature of Homeric anthropomorphism", and linked it to the opening of the Babylonian Enuma Elish where Apsu and Tiamat, respectively the fresh and salt waters, are the primordial couple who "were mixing their waters."

 Like Tethys and Oceanus, Apsu and Tiamat were superseded by a later generation of gods.
 However, Tethys does not otherwise appear in early Greek myth and she had no established cult.

+Adrian Kelly argued against such Mesopotamian influence of the passage: The "naturalistic, cosmic setting" is not particularly special for the Iliad, as the insurrection of the Olympians and the description of the Tartaros can be viewed as equally "naturalistic".
+Seeing Okeanos and Tethys as the primordial couple as in the Enuma Elish depends on translation and interpretation of the Greek source.
+Burkert's proposing of Tiamat as the etymology for Tethys turns out to be wrong.